 The riveting story of forty Irish Americans who set off to fight for Irish independence, only to be arrested by Queen Victoria’s authorities and accused of treason: a tale of idealism and justice with profound implications for future conceptions of citizenship and immigration.

-In 1867 forty Irish-American freedom fighters, outfitted with guns and ammunition, sailed to Ireland to aid in the effort to end British rule.
-Yet they never got the chance to fight.
-British authorities arrested the fighters for treason as soon as they landed, sparking an international conflict over migrant citizenship that dragged the United States and England to the brink of war.
-Under the Starry Flag recounts this gripping tale and legal saga, a prelude to today’s immigration battles.
+In 1867 forty Irish-American freedom fighters, outfitted with guns and ammunition, sailed to Ireland to join the effort to end British rule.
+Yet they never got a chance to fight.
+British authorities arrested them for treason as soon as they landed, sparking an international conflict that dragged the United States and Britain to the brink of war.
+Under the Starry Flag recounts this gripping legal saga, a prelude to today’s immigration battles.

-Occurring at a critical historical moment, the small ruckus created by these impassioned Irish Americans provoked a human rights revolution that is not, even now, fully realized.
-Placing Reconstruction-era debates over citizenship within a global context, Under the Starry Flag raises questions that still echo in the world today.
+The small ruckus created by these impassioned Irish Americans provoked a human rights revolution that is not, even now, fully realized.
+Placing Reconstruction-era debates over citizenship within a global context, Under the Starry Flag raises important questions about citizenship and immigration.